 The modal split share of cars is relatively low in the city centre, 30 % of motorized transport.
 But at the whole Helsinki area it is near vice versa, 60 % for cars.
 One reason for this is that the public transport has not answered to the growth of the region.
 Traffic has increased at the orbital directions, where new and heavy loaded main roads has been built.
 But public transport connections lead to the city centre.

 Nowdays, when cities usually want to limit parking and car use in city centres, Helsinki plans opposite.
-Number of parking places will grow by app.
-25 % with new underground parking sites and by reorganizing street parking.
+Number of parking places will grow with new underground parking sites and by reorganizing street parking.
 A huge city tunnel plan to increase number of car trips through the city with 25.000 trips per day is going strong.
+Though it was already once rejected in 2008.
 Still no real car free zone in the city will be arranged.

 Unfortunately it seems to be that the attitude of the planners is also for car.
 It is easy to not to care about traffic, as roads has to be built anyway.
 The main roads and motorways are not the part of the planning of a single suburb, so road capacity is not the problem of the planner.
 Only problem is to reserve parking space for the cars with houses.